Continuous Combinatorics of Abelian Group Actions

-In this subsection we show the (\ref{mtb})$\Rightarrow$(\ref{mta}) directions of Theorems~\ref{thm:tilethm} and \ref{thm:tilethmb}.
-The proofs of both of these implications will follow easily from the main technical result below.
+In this section we show the (\ref{mtb})$\Rightarrow$(\ref{mta}) direction of Theorem~\ref{thm:tilethm}.
+The proof will follow easily from the main technical result below.
 In the following the finite graph $\gnpq$ is viewed as having the discrete topology.

-\begin{thmn} Let $n <p,q$ with $(p,q)=1$.
+\begin{thmn} Let $n <p,q$ with $\gcd(p,q)=1$.
 Then there is a continuous $\Z^2$-homomorphism $\varphi \colon F(2^{\Z^2}) \to \gnpq$. \end{thmn}